Cost-Effective DC Source Emulator for Microgrid Testing

 Fuel Cell Power Management

 In general, individual fuel cells produce relatively small electrical potentials, so fuel cells are "stacked" or placed in series (anode to cathode) to increase the combined voltage and meet the application's requirements.
 The current is drawn off by connection points, which typically are at the extreme ends of the fuel cell stack.
-DC power converters reduce or boost the voltage produced at the ends of the stack into a voltage that can be used by attached device.
+DC power converters reduce or boost the voltage produced at the ends of the stack into a voltage that can be used by an attached device.
 However, these converters add cost, mass, volume, and potential failure points into the fuel cell system.

 With NASA Glenn's groundbreaking technique, the fuel cell stack includes a plurality of connection points to the device instead of having a fixed number of individual fuel cells.
-By connecting additional cells in the same stack to the device the system power can be to be tailored to produce the required voltage for the connected device.
+By connecting additional cells in the same stack to the device, the system power can be to be tailored to produce the required voltage for the connected device.
 Initially, this plurality includes a ground, a first connection point, and a second connection point.
 Additional connection points to the device can be added as needed, resulting in various powers that are available for use.
-Each connection point allows power to be drawn the combined voltages of the fuel cells located between the connection point and the ground.
+Each connection point allows power to be drawn from the combined voltages of the fuel cells located between the connection point and the ground.
 This configuration permits the voltage to be adjusted to the system power requirements of the device without the need to add DC power converters to the fuel cell system to add additional fuel cell systems to meet the power demand of the device.
 For larger fuel cell configurations in particular, NASA's innovative technique results in a far less costly, more efficient means of power generation.

 Self-Bootstrapping Isolated Power Converter